GrumpyOldTroll/multicast-ingest-platform/README.md

 traffic originating outside your local network.

 At this stage only IPv4 is supported.
-Once IPv6 is supported in [FRR](https://frrouting.org/)'s [PIM](https://tools.ietf.org/html/rfc7761) implementation, we hope to upgrade this project to support IPv6 as well.
+Once IPv6 is supported in [FRR](https://frrouting.org/)'s and/or an [open-source pimd](https://github.com/troglobit/pimd) implementation of [PIM](https://tools.ietf.org/html/rfc7761), we hope to upgrade this project to support IPv6 as well.

 This is a [DRIAD](https://tools.ietf.org/html/rfc8777)-based proof of concept that responds to [SSM](https://tools.ietf.org/html/rfc4607) joins to externally-supplied (S,G)s by ingesting multicast traffic from outside the local network.
 It works by discovering an AMT relay that's specific to the source of the (S,G).
 It uses no explicit source-specific configuration, and has no explicit peering with the source's network.